9th8/up-to-date-real-world-haskell/19-error-handling.md

       Just results -> Just ((numerator `div` denom) : results)
 ```

-If you try it out in `ghci`, you\'ll see that it works:
+If you try it out in `ghci`, you'll see that it works:

 ``` screen
 ghci> divBy 50 [1,2,5,8,10]